oracle-livelabs/adb/movie-stream-story-lite/predict-churn/predict-churn.md

     ![Churn AutoML Step 2 features list](images/oml-churn-automl-features-list.png " ")

-3. Define the Prediction Target, Case ID and Experiment Settings.
+5. Define the Prediction Target, Case ID and Experiment Settings.

-    Back to the top of the **Experiments** page, at the right of the screen you will find two pull-down menus.
-We need to use those to define what we want to predict, in the **Predict** field.
-Click the down-arrow and search for the target attribute named `IS_CHURNER`.
-Alternatively you can start typing in the `Search` box that appears.
+    Scroll to the top-right part of the **Experiments** page to identify the field that what we want to predict.
+Click the drop-down in the **Predict** field.
+Click the down-arrow and select the target attribute named `IS_CHURNER`.
+You can also start typing the target attribute in the `Search` box to quickly filter the values.

     ![Churn AutoML Step 3 target search](images/oml-churn-automl-target-search.png " ")

-    Repeat the process with the **Case ID** pull-down menu selection, identifying the column `CUST_ID` as the unique identifier of our customer.
-The final result should look like the image below.
+    Repeat the process with the **Case ID** pull-down menu selection, choosing column `CUST_ID` as the unique customer identifier.
+The final result should look like the image below:

     ![Churn AutoML Step 3 target selection](images/oml-churn-automl-target-selection.png " ")

-    On the left hand side, just under the **Data Source**, you should have noted that now the **Prediction Type** pull-down option is showing **Classification**.
-This is because OML AutoML UI detects that our recently selected **Predict** column, our `TARGET` attribute, has only two distinct values and as such this is a binary classification problem.
-The other option is **Regression**, which is not appropriate for our problem, so we just leave it as is.
+    On the left side, just under **Data Source**, you'll find that **Classification** is the selected **Prediction Type**.
+This is because OML AutoML detected that our **Predict** column, or `TARGET` attribute, has only two distinct values and as such this is a binary classification problem.
+The other option is **Regression**, which is not appropriate for our problem.

+6. Use Additional Settings to customize processing

-    Below that we find the **Additional Settings** section.
-Let's expand that by clicking on the little triangle next to its name.
-In here you see that the default values for **Maximum Top Models** is **5**, but we will reduce that to **2** to make it a bit faster for this workshop.
-Also, we will increase the **Database Service Level** to "HIGH".
+    Expand the **Additional Settings** section by clicking the triangle next to its name.
+The default values for **Maximum Top Models** is **5**, but we will reduce that to **2** to make it a bit faster for this workshop.
+Also, we will increase the **Database Service Level** to **HIGH**.
 Read more about Service Levels with OML AutoML UI in [this Blog Post](https://blogs.oracle.com/machinelearning/oml-automl-ui-4-things-you-can-do-that-affect-performance).

-    We are going to leave the **Algorithms** selections as is, which means that OML AutoML UI will try each of these algorithms to find the best one for us.
+    We are going to leave the **Algorithms** selections as is, which means that OML AutoML will try each of these algorithms to find the best one for us.

     Here's what our selections look like.